 - (a) The individual amounts and percentages shown for Messrs.
 Hess, Brady, Kean and Goodwillie should not be added because they reflect shared beneficial ownership.
-Information with respect to FMR LLC was obtained from a Schedule 13G/A filed by such person with the SEC on April 10, 2019.
-Information with respect to T. Rowe Price Associates, Inc. and Elliott Associates, L.P. was obtained from Schedule 13G/As filed by such persons with the SEC on February 14, 2019.
-Information with respect to The Vanguard Group was obtained from a Schedule 13G/A filed by such person with the SEC on February 12, 2019.
-Information with respect to BlackRock, Inc. was obtained from a Schedule 13G/A filed by such person with the SEC on February 11, 2019.
-Mr. Hess may be deemed to be a control person of the company by virtue of his beneficial ownership of common stock as described below. - (b) This amount includes 10,079,037 shares held by a charitable lead annuity trust established under the will of Leon Hess.
+Information with respect to FMR LLC was obtained from a Schedule 13G/A filed by such person with the SEC on February 7, 2020.
+Information with respect to The Vanguard Group was obtained from a Schedule 13G/A filed by such person with the SEC on February 12, 2020.
+Information with respect to BlackRock, Inc. was obtained from a Schedule 13G/A filed by such person with the SEC on February 5, 2020.
+Mr. Hess may be deemed to be a control person of the company by virtue of his beneficial ownership of common stock as described below. - (b) This amount includes 9,329,037 shares held by a charitable lead annuity trust established under the will of Leon Hess.
 Mr. John B. Hess has sole voting power over the stock held by this trust and shares dispositive power over such stock with Messrs.
 Brady, Kean and Goodwillie. - (c) This amount includes 8,817,802 shares held by a limited partnership.
 Messrs.
 Hess, Brady, Kean and Goodwillie serve on the management committee of the general partner of this limited partnership and share, inter alia, voting and dispositive power with respect to shares held by the limited partnership. - (d) This amount includes 6,436,881 shares held by the Hess Foundation, Inc. of which Messrs.
 Hess, Kean and Goodwillie are directors and as to which Mr. Hess has sole voting power and shares dispositive power with Messrs.
-Kean and Goodwillie. - (e) This amount includes: - 1,704,124 shares owned directly by Mr. Hess, as to which he has sole voting and dispositive power; - 28,753 shares held by a family liability company controlled by Mr. Hess, as to which Mr. Hess has sole voting power and dispositive power; - 929,022 shares underlying options to purchase common stock, as to which Mr. Hess has no voting or dispositive power until they are acquired upon exercise of the options;
+Kean and Goodwillie. - (e) This amount includes: - 1,344,124 shares owned directly by Mr. Hess, of which 600,000 shares are held by a trust for the benefit of Mr. Hess and as of which he has sole voting and dispositive power; - 28,753 shares held by a family limited liability company controlled by Mr. Hess, as to which Mr. Hess has sole voting power and dispositive power; - 907,412 shares underlying options to purchase common stock, as to which Mr. Hess has no voting or dispositive power until they are acquired upon exercise of the options; - 67,297 shares vested in the name of Mr. Hess under the employees' savings plan as to which he has sole voting and dispositive power; - 1,008,401 shares held by a trust for the benefit of Mr. Hess, of which he and Mr. Goodwillie are co-trustees, as to which Mr. Hess has sole voting power and shares dispositive power with Mr. Goodwillie;